- Mission and Values

 Inclusive Community Grants Program

-The Partnerships' Inclusive Community Grants Program helps put ideas to foster inclusion into action.
+The Partnerships' Inclusive Community Grants Program helps turn ideas into actions!

 Inclusive Community Grants are intended to support programs and activities with an immediate impact on increasing an inclusive campus climate.
 These mini-grants are a resource for taking action on your ideas for bringing together people across campus to promote the value of diversity.
 Your project or program idea should in some way increase understanding and connections across groups, and promote a welcoming campus environment.
 Get involved!
 We want to see you in action!